AndroAvi/Titanic-Survival-Dataset-Analysis/README.md

 4. titanic_survival.csv: The jupyter notebook which consists of explanation and code in python.

-As of now, I've managed to:
+A basic outline of the workflow:
 1. Clean the dataset by removing useless and filling the missing values.
-2. Visualized individual features' correlation with the label.
+2. Visualize individual features' correlation with the label.
-3. Plotted some clear biases to survival.
+3. Plot feature grids to observe biases with survival and within features and wrangle accordingly.
+4. Categorize the feature types.
-4. Converted non numerical categorical features into numerical ones.
+5. Convert non numerical categorical features into numerical ones.
-5. Converted quantitative features into ordinal features based on their correlation with survival.
+6. Convert quantitative features into ordinal features based on their correlation with survival.
-6. Built a pipeline and trained 7 classifers and compared their scores.

-What remains to be done:
-1. Finishing the markdown cells.
+7. Using the scaler and model object(s) of one's choice, pipeline the training process and print the average accuracy.